Liquefied Natural Gas (LNG) Market Size and Share

 Geography Analysis

-The Middle East & Africa held 28% of 2024 revenue.
+The Middle East & Africa held 28% of the 2024 market.
 Qatar’s North Field build-out from 77 MTPA to 126 MTPA by 2027 cements regional leadership and improves routing flexibility between Europe and Asia.
 New UAE and Mauritanian ventures add depth, though tanker insurance costs through Hormuz remain an operational concern for the liquefied natural gas market.

 North America is set for a 10.5% CAGR through 2030 thanks to abundant shale gas and 13.3 MTPA of export trains entering service in 2025.
 Canada’s Kitimat start-up and Henry-Hub-linked contracts amplify buyer interest, although temporary permitting pauses temper mid-decade FID outlooks.